- Career Center

 To decolonize ASTR and the field of theatre research by fostering research by and about people of color and the production of minoritarian knowledge.

-We are keenly aware of our privileged position in academia and the lack of diversity and minoritarian knowledge within the Society.
 On the eve of ASTR's 60th anniversary, we decided to take a bold move to transform the Society.
 We envision a future in which scholarship by and about people of color is central, prominent, and foundational to all functions of the Society.
-We seek to increase membership by underrepresented minority groups.
-We seek to amplify their scholarship and clear a path for them to take positions of leadership within the Society.
+We seek to increase membership by underrepresented groups, to amplify minoritarian knowledge, and to cultivate future leadership for those scholars within the Society.

 The late performance theorist José Esteban Muñoz once described the limits experienced by minoritarian knowledge producers (including, especially, scholars of color) in the academy thus: